-ZOOM Technology
+Technology

-ZOOM technology may be used in the SON for organizational meetings or class times under special circumstances.
-For example, students may be given permission by faculty to connect to class by ZOOM in the event of illness.
-Students are not permitted to connect by ZOOM due to other reasons such as transportation issues or appointments (including medical appointments) unless prior approval from the course coordinator is obtained.
+Classroom/meeting technology may be used in the SON for organizational meetings or class times under special circumstances.
+For example, students may be given permission by faculty to connect to class by ZOOM, Microsoft Teams, Blackboard Collaborate, etc. in the event of illness.
+Students are not permitted to connect due to other reasons such as transportation issues or appointments (including medical appointments) unless prior approval from the course coordinator is obtained.

 If classes cannot meet on campus (ex: inclement weather), faculty will inform students of the plan of how course activities will continue.
-This may include connecting by ZOOM.
+This may include connecting by technology.

-Students that connect to class by ZOOM should follow the following ZOOM etiquette guidelines.
+Students that connect to class by technology should follow the following etiquette guidelines.

-ZOOM Etiquette Guidelines
+Technology Etiquette Guidelines

-The following are general guidelines when using ZOOM/connecting remotely:
+The following are general guidelines when using connecting remotely:

-Students should ensure that they have a webcam and a reliable internet connection.
+• Students should ensure that they have a webcam and a reliable internet connection.

-- Students must be logged into the ZOOM link five minutes before class is scheduled to begin.
+- Students must be logged into the link five minutes before class is scheduled to begin.
 If you must leave the classroom early, you need to notify one of the faculty by email.
 Please do not 'leave the meeting' before class has ended. - Attendance will be taken at the beginning of class.
-Faculty must see your face for attendance. - Classroom etiquette rules apply while in the "ZOOM" classroom (on campus or remotely). - All students should have their audio muted during lecture to minimize background noise. - Cell phones should be silent and no texting or web surfing during class. - Background noise should be minimized (ex: pets). - Unless permission has been granted by faculty (ex: illness) if a student connects by ZOOM, their web cam should be on with their face visible on the screen at all times. - Students connecting by ZOOM should avoid activities that could be distracting to the instructor or other participants. - No smoking, vaping, or drinking alcohol while in the "ZOOM" classroom. - Students connected by ZOOM are reminded to: - Be mindful that when using the webcam, everyone can see everyone else.
-Proper attire will be expected.
-J - Every attempt should be made to secure daycare or sitter arrangements for children. - Ensure that pets are fed/walked, and family knows that they are 'in class.
+Faculty must see your face for attendance. - Classroom etiquette rules apply while in the "electronic" classroom (on campus or remotely). - All students should have their audio muted during lecture to minimize background noise. - Cell phones should be silent and no texting or web surfing during class. - Background noise should be minimized (ex: pets). - Unless permission has been granted by faculty (ex: illness) if a student connects electronically, their web cam should be on with their face visible on the screen at all times. - Students connecting electronically should avoid activities that could be distracting to the instructor or other participants. - No smoking, vaping, or drinking alcohol while in the "electronic" classroom. - Students connected by technology are reminded to: - o Be mindful that when using the webcam, everyone can see everyone else.
+Proper attire will be expected. - o Every attempt should be made to secure daycare or sitter arrangements for children. - o Ensure that pets are fed/walked, and family knows that they are 'in class.

-ZOOM will NOT CONDUCT the following classroom activities:
+Electronic Classroom Connection will NOT CONDUCT the following classroom activities: